 This is a taught programme which can be pursued full-time over one year or part-time over two years.
-In order to be considered for a place it is necessary to have a Bachelor's degree with no lower than Second Class Honours, Grade II, in Sociology.
-In the case of two-subject Bachelors degrees, it is normally required also to have attained at least Second Class Honours, Grade II, in the other subject.
+In order to be considered for a place it is necessary to have a Bachelor's Degree with no lower than Second Class Honours, Grade II in Sociology.
+In the case of two-subject Bachelors Degrees, it is normally required also to have attained at least Second Class Honours, Grade II in the other subject.
 Candidates with a higher grade are given preference.

-The assessment of the Master's degree is by coursework (70%) and minor dissertation (30%).
+The assessment of the Master's Degree is by coursework (70%) and minor dissertation (30%).
 The coursework extends over two semesters, from September to April.
-The earliest date for submission for dissertations is in mid-August.
-The full-time course takes one academic year, but part-time students can spread their coursework and thesis over two years.
+The earliest date for submission for dissertations is mid-August.